 Enjoy a Springtime Tradition with the Egg-stravaganza Epcot Easter Egg Hunt

-2022 marks the return of yet another Easter favorite at Walt Disney World, starting March 31 (while supplies last): the Egg-stravaganza Scavenger Hunt.
+2023 marks the return of yet another Easter favorite at Walt Disney World (while supplies last): the Egg-stravaganza Scavenger Hunt.
 Like the Disneyland version on a smaller scale, Egg-stravaganza sets guests out in search of Disney character-inspired eggs hidden around Epcot.